cristian-szabo-university/bookstore-android/README.md

 <img src="project-logo.png" align="right" />
 # Bookstore Android

-TODO: Write description
+Bookstore client application is built for Android platform which consumes the SOAP web service.
+All the service endpoints were consumed and a simple UI design was provided for the user.
+Extra functionality was required to maintain a good user experience while the screen orientation changes or keyboard shows.

 ## Introduction

-Bookstore client application is built for Android platform which consumes the web service.
-All the service endpoints were consumed and a simple UI design was provided for the user.
-Extra code was required to maintain a decent user experience while the screen orientation changes or keyboard shows.
+The application is design to allow new members to join avirtual library and rent books for a fixed period of time.
+A new member is able to register or connect to the application.
+An account menu is provided to alter details and see the rented books.
+The main view shows the books available in the library or search through them usign the search box provided in the top-right corner.
+A book can be rented for a fixed period of time and there exists only one copy available.

 ## Requirements